emcannaert/BEST-NN/formatConverter/README.md

 python sampleConverter.py -s all -y all -eos <path/to/eosSampleListsDir/> -o <path/to/h5samples/>
 ```

+## Splitting and Flattening

 Next, split the sample into train, validation, and test sets with 'sampleSplitter.py'.
-Then flatten (shape-match) each of those output files.
+Then flatten (shape-match by pT) each of those output files.
 See each file for full list of arguments.

 ```bash
 python sampleSplitter.py -s all -hd </path/to/h5samples/> -o </path/to/outputH5samples> -bs <batchSize=(example)600000>